 Written by Jason Aaron.
 Art by Adam Kubert.

-Apart from being a crazy adventure, Astonishing Spider-Man and Wolverine also excels in the small character moments.
+Apart from being a crazy adventure, Astonishing Spider-Man and Wolverine excels in the small character moments.
 It explores the rocky relationship between the two heroes and progresses it with moments that strike the right balance between emotional and humourous.

-If you’re looking for a bombastic story, packed with crazy ideas, then this is the story you’ll want to read.
+If you’re looking for a bombastic story packed with crazy ideas, then this is the story you’ll want to read.

-Single Issues: Astonishing Spider-Man & Wolverine #1-6
+Issues: Astonishing Spider-Man & Wolverine #1-6

-Trade Paperback: Astonishing Spider-Man & Wolverine
+Collected edition: Astonishing Spider-Man & Wolverine

-Buy: Comixology | eBay
+Buy: Amazon/Kindle | eBay

 Old Man Logan